 Case study – In-house vs. external staff in your data centre

-No matter how well provisioned your IT equipment is for remote access and support, you will always need staff located physically onsite, or who could be there within the agreed SLA time.
-These are technical people, carrying out the physical maintenance and support of the systems in your data centre, unlike your systems administrators who manage software and configuration remotely
+No matter how well provisioned your IT equipment is for remote access and support, you will always need staff located physically onsite, or who could be there within the agreed Service Level Agreement (SLA) time.
+These are technical people, carrying out the physical maintenance and support of the systems in your data centre, unlike your systems administrators who manage software and configuration remotely.

 You have a few choices when choosing how to staff your data centres:

-You can hire people directly, ask for support from the organisation hosting your remote DC, or contract with a specialist provider of data centre technical staff.
+You can hire people directly, ask for support from the organisation hosting your remote data centre, or contract with a specialist provider of data centre technical staff.
 The decision is a balancing act between SLA response/fix times and costs.

 Before you commit, you must consider the following factors: